-But today I’m agreeing with Brené Brown that it can be brave just to show up.
-Just to come and say, “I’m here.
-I may not be ready.
-I may not feel like I have what it takes, but I’m here.
+But today I agree with Brené Brown that it can be brave just to show up.
+Just come and say, “I’m here.
+I may not be ready, or have what it takes, but I’m here.
 I’ll do it scared if I have to.
-I’ll do it less than.
-I’ll do what there is for me to do, faithfully.
-And that will be enough.”
+Maybe it won’t be amazing.
+But what is there for me to do, I will do faithfully.
+And that is enough.”

-Our sweet girl showed up this weekend.
+Our sweet girl showed up last weekend.
 She spent most of it trying out for a competitive soccer development program.
 Right out of the gate, the wind got knocked out of her sails by a shaming comment from one of the coaches after she missed an easy shot.
 It rattled her, threw her day off.
 She came home in tears, full of frustration and regret.
 But I was so proud.
-I was proud because she stayed.
+She stayed.
 She did it scared.
-Maybe not the best she could have done, but she showed up.
+Maybe not her best effort, but she showed up.
 That’s important.
 That’s brave.

 Even more brave to go back the next day and do it all over again.
 “Courage doesn’t always roar.
 Sometimes courage is the quiet voice at the end of the day saying, ‘I will try again tomorrow.'”
 She did.

 As I saw my husband off to another tough work day, he looked at me and said, “I’m showing up.”
 Yep.
 That’s enough.

 This fall has been a series of showing up days for me.
 Days that feel like they ask more than I have (am I the only one who feels like raising teenagers requires a counseling degree they don’t have?).
 But I keep showing up.
 Gina, reporting for life.